TreadSoftly/Projects/APIs4AIs.md

 ![Screenshot 2024-02-28 020458](https://github.com/TreadSoftly/Projects/assets/121847455/97e06422-6e92-4253-9f94-95a9315ef740)

 #
-**He's got the idea, this is all fantazy pictures but I wanted to see if he could detail tiny parts and make something LOOK like something.
-It didnt have to be accurate at this stage**
+**He's got the idea, this is all fantasy pictures but I wanted to see if he could detail tiny parts and make something LOOK like something.
+It didn't have to be accurate at this stage**

 ![Screenshot 2024-02-28 020447](https://github.com/TreadSoftly/Projects/assets/121847455/33dcc59e-3bef-49e4-93bc-9719d29bd1ac)
 ![Screenshot 2024-02-28 020518](https://github.com/TreadSoftly/Projects/assets/121847455/caaee078-9f2d-49d9-a913-23dfc3595044)